japila-books/apache-spark-internals/docs/SparkContext.md

   partition: Int): Seq[TaskLocation]
 ----

-getPreferredLocs simply xref:scheduler:DAGScheduler.adoc#getPreferredLocs[requests `DAGScheduler` for the preferred locations for `partition`].
+getPreferredLocs simply scheduler:DAGScheduler.md#getPreferredLocs[requests `DAGScheduler` for the preferred locations for `partition`].

 NOTE: Preferred locations of a partition of a RDD are also called *placement preferences* or *locality preferences*.